-Colombia: Latest!
+Colombia:

-- Deployment of PAHO personnel to the affected departments. - Support to the Ministry of Health with 10 kits of medical-surgical supplies. - Develop prevention and control measures for vector-borne diseases, with the support of malaria and vector control experts. - Donation of 176 body bags in support of the Providencia response. - EMT deployment: - Colombian Red Cross EMT (type 1 mobile) and Colombian Navy (Type 2 ship) were both deployed to Providencia. - PAHO Resource mobilization: - In transit: 4 PPE kits and 2 bladders through PHE Regional (PAHO's Strategic Hub in Panama). - Pipeline: 1 trauma kit
+- o Latest!
+Deployment of PAHO personnel to Providencia, including an EMT expert and an epidemiologist. - Support to the Ministry of Health with 10 kits of medical-surgical supplies. - Develop prevention and control measures for vector-borne diseases, with the support of malaria and vector control experts. - Donation of 176 body bags in support of the Providencia response. - Latest!
+Support the national EOC with the acquisition of 1 communication kit and activation EMT CICOM cell. - EMT deployment: - Colombian Red Cross EMT (type 1 mobile) and Cfgfgolombian Navy (Type 2 ship) were both deployed to Providencia. - PAHO Resource mobilization: - In transit: 4 PPE kits and 2 bladders through PHE Regional (PAHO's Strategic Hub in Panama). - Pipeline: 1 trauma kit.